GitHawkApp/GitHawk/docs/_posts/2018-08-03-Immutable-Model-Mutability.md

 }
 ```

-we can toss this simple, lightweight model to different threads and controllers without concern for crashes, bugs, or performance issues.
+We can toss this simple, lightweight model to different threads and controllers without concern for crashes, bugs, or performance issues.

-However sometimes need to change a model's values.
-Say this app let's users update the employee's job title.
+However sometimes we need to change a model's values.
+Say this app has a feature that lets you update an employee's job title.

 ```swift
 let me = Person(name: "Ryan", job: "Engineer")